-We have simplified the entire process of becoming an A+ School into six steps for your convenience.
+We have simplified the entire process of designating as an A+ School into six steps.
 This is intended to only be a rough outline of what it takes to join our network.

 Step One — Application

 Any Arkansas school (public, private, charter, elementary, middle school or high school) can go through our application process.
-Schools must have an 85% commitment of their faculty and staff before submitting a final application
+Schools must have an 85% commitment of their faculty and staff before submitting a final application.
+Please visit the HOME TAB and scroll down to BECOME A MEMBER section for more information.

 Step Two — Selection

-Schools will be selected by the AR A+ Selection Committee to join the network based upon funding, need and commitment of individual school faculties and staffs.
+Schools will be selected by the UAA+ Selection Committee to join the network based upon funding, need and commitment of individual school faculties and staff.
 Five to 10 schools can be added to the network every year.

 Step Three — Training